igeclouds/app-settings/README.md

   # A list of topics to set on the repository - can alternatively set like this: [github, probot, new-topic, another-topic, topic-12]
   topics:
   - github
+  - data-security
+  - cloud-solutions
-  - probot
+  - containerization
-  - new-topic
+  - e-learning
-  - another-topic
+  - cloud-developmentuyjkyuhjiklk
-  - topic-12
+  - Data-Protection

   # Settings for Code security and analysis
   # Dependabot Alerts